-Didy left Rambert in 2000 to concentrate on her choreographic career.
-She has created a huge variety of works.
-Recently a new version of Cinderella for the Göteborg Ballet and Peter and the Wolf for ‘In the Wings' an independent production company.
-She has created and re-staged works for Les Grands Ballets Canadiens de Montreal, Ballet Gulbenkian, Rambert Dance Company, Cullberg Ballet, Northern Ballet Theatre, New Zealand Ballet, Komische Oper Berlin, Scottish Dance Theatre, amongst others.
+Veldman left Rambert in 2000 to concentrate on her choreographic career.
+She has created a big variety of works, full evening story telling works with symphony orchestra and smaller creations as part of a triple bill.
+She has worked for companies all over the world like; Les Grands Ballets Canadiens de Montréal, Portugal's Ballet Gulbenkian, Cedar Lake Contemporary Ballet of New York, United Kingdom's Rambert Dance Company, Sweden's Cullberg Ballet, Royal New Zealand Ballet, Ballet Bern, Komische Oper Berlin, Netherlands' Introdans and Iceland Dance Company amongst others.